TeamingUp for Diabetes logo.

 Replace the infusion sets (reservoir, tubing, and catheter), and the Apidra in the reservoir at least every 48 hours and select a new infusion site.
 Do not mix or dilute Apidra when used in the pump.
 Failure of your insulin pump or infusion set or degradation of the insulin in the pump can cause hyperglycemia and ketoacidosis.
 Always carry an alternate form of insulin administration in the case of pump failure.

+These are not all the possible side effects of Apidra.
+Call your doctor for medical advice about side effects.
+You may report side effects to FDA at 1-800-FDA-1088.
 If you are a patient experiencing problems with a Sanofi US product, please contact Sanofi US at 1-800-633-1610.

 The health information contained herein is provided for general educational purposes only.
 Your healthcare professional is the single best source of information regarding your health.
 Please consult your healthcare professional if you have any questions about your health or treatment.